This post may contain affiliate links. Please read our disclosure policy.

 Corn Fritters

-We can’t get enough of summer sweet corn right now.
+We can’t get enough of summer sweet corn right now, especially when you learn how to grill corn on the cob.
 It’s like the main course for every meal with a side of burger or grilled chicken kabobs.
-But I, often, buy way more than I need so I’ve been coming up with more corn recipes to repurpose leftover corn so I don’t have to freeze all of it.
+But I, often, buy way more than I need so I’ve been coming up with more corn recipes to repurpose leftover corn so I don’t have to freeze corn.

 These easy Corn Fritters are one of our favorite ways to use up that leftover corn on the cob.
 The come together super quick and I even made them cheesy so the kids dig them, too.